jordanrhall/educational-fun/README.md

 ## Installation Instructions
 * If you do not have a computational environment set up to run Python, download [Anaconda](https://www.anaconda.com/products/individual)
     * Specific install instructions for Windows, Mac, Linux?
 More to say here?
-* To clone this repo locally, using `git clone git@github.com:jordanrhall/educational-fun.git` in a destination of your choosing (executed in your terminal)
+* To clone this repo locally, execute `git clone git@github.com:jordanrhall/educational-fun.git` in a destination of your choosing in your terminal (or Git Bash in Windows, if you prefer)
+* Maybe a bullet on how to run the notebook and/or scripts?

 ## Contents: